Eggplants Eggplants

 Health Considerations

-Eggplants are a good source of dietary fiber and contain appreciable amounts of potassium, manganese, copper, Vitamin B1, B6 and foliate.
+Eggplants are a good source of dietary fiber and contain appreciable amounts of potassium, manganese, copper, vitamin B1, B6 and foliate.

 Scientific studies have concentrated on the high content of important antioxidants and free radical scavengers.
 Eggplants are considered very good for both anti-cancer and anti-cholesterol considerations.